 Archery women's recurve team winning gold at BUCS

 Archery Scholar Eleanor Piper

-University of Birmingham Archery Club are a friendly club who cater for many styles of shooting and welcome both competitive and social members of all abilities.
+University of Birmingham Archery Club are a friendly club that caters to many styles of shooting and welcomes both competitive and social members of all abilities.
 It is also one of the leading archery clubs in the country.

-The club members hold a mix of records within local league, university and national leagues including international medals and BUCS individual and team medals.
-Successes from last season include the Ladies Recurve Team winning BUCS Indoor Championships Gold and the BUCS Outdoor Championships Gold; both titles are 4 years undefeated!
+The club members hold a mix of records within the local league, university, and national leagues including international medals and BUCS individual and team medals.

 How to get involved

 To discover more and get involved, come and meet current club members at Sport & Fitness Fair on Tuesday 21 September in the Sport & Fitness Arena from 10am-5pm.
 This is the best place to find about trials and taster sessions.

 You will be asked to register your interest using the ‘Register Interest’ form above, and then you will receive confirmation of the dates of trials and taster sessions in a follow-up email.
 If you would prefer, you can also fill in the form before Sport & Fitness Fair, but you will not receive any further information until the evening of Tuesday 21 September.

 If you have any questions for the club before Sport & Fitness Fair, please contact the club directly via the red contact us button or their social media pages.

 Following trials and taster sessions, if you would like to join the club you must purchase a membership online.
 To purchase a membership, please click the yellow join us button.